chrisb13/mkmov/docs/usage.rst

         --4dvar DEPTHLVL            : passing 4d variable of the form (time,depth,spatialdim1,spatialdim2), DEPTHLVL is the depth/height level you would like to plot (default is level 0).
-        --figwth WIDTH              : figure width (nb: if you select a width then you must also specify height) --fighgt HEIGHT             : figure height (nb: if you select a height then you must also specify width) --killsplash                : do not display splash screen advertisement for MkMov at end of movie --stitch                    : stitch png files together with ffmpeg (files must be the same dimensions).
+        --figwth WIDTH              : figure width (nb: if you select a width then you must also specify height) --fighgt HEIGHT             : figure height (nb: if you select a height then you must also specify width) --x XVARIABLE               : variable to plot on the x-axis (nb: if you specify a xvariable, you must select a yvariable.)
+        --y YVARIABLE               : variable to plot on the y-axis (nb: if you specify a yvariable, you must select a xvariable.)
+        --killsplash                : do not display splash screen advertisement for MkMov at end of movie --stitch                    : stitch png files together with ffmpeg (files must be the same dimensions).
 Use absolute not relative path.